reuniware/Metrader5_EA/README.md

 https://ichimokuscanner.000webhostapp.com

-You might also be interested  in the following links with my latest Ichimoku Scanners EA with licence expiring on 31st of december 2020 :
+You might also be interested  in the following links with my latest Ichimoku Ultimate Scanner EA 2020 with licences expiring on 31st of december 2020 :

 https://finance.forumactif.com/t25-ichimoku-ultimate-scanner-ea-2020-version-kumo-scanner